amoe/acceleratedcpp/exercise-notes.md

 because of the if check.
 As a result it would null out its own student.
 So it would result in simply deleting its student.
 Observable effect is that it would cause name() to segfault.

+This also shows that the sort method, sensibly, does not try to self-assign things.